-A \emph{variety} is a connected separated reduced equidimensional excellent Noetherian scheme.
-Note that a variety in our sense might be reducible.
+A \emph{variety} is a separated reduced equidimensional excellent Noetherian scheme.
+Note that a variety in our sense might be reducible, even disconnected.
 A \emph{curve} (resp. a \emph{surface}, resp. a \emph{threefold}) is a variety of dimension one (resp. two, resp. three).

 Let $X$ be a variety and $\sF$ a coherent $\sO_X$-module.
 We let $\sF^*:=\sHom_X(\sF,\sO_X)$ be the dual of $\sF$ and write $\sF^{[m]}:=\left(\sF^{\otimes m}\right)^{**}$.
 We say that $\sF$ is $S_i$ if $\depth_{\sO_{X,x}}\sF_x\geq \min\{i,\dim\sF_x\}$ for every $x\in X$.